OR WAIT 15 SECS

 A new comprehensive investigation into the extent of the deadliest form of malaria shows there were over half a billion cases in 2002.
-More than two-thirds of these occurred in
+More than two-thirds of these occurred in Africa, where Plasmodium falciparum malaria mostly affects children under five.
+But far more cases than previously thought take place in Southeast Asia.

 The latest estimate of 515 million episodes is described in todays edition of Nature and emphasizes that malaria treatment requires more investment for more people in more areas of the world than governments and health agencies might have anticipated.